maxveldink/openfeature-sdk-sorbet/README.md

 # Sorbet-aware OpenFeature Ruby Implementation

+**NOTE** This implementation has been deprecated in favor of the [official Ruby SDK](https://github.com/open-feature/ruby-sdk).
+We recommend switching to that.
+In the future, we hope to add RBS and Tapioca DSL generation support to the official library.

 [OpenFeature](https://openfeature.dev) is an open standard for vendor-agnostic feature flagging.
 [Sorbet](https://sorbet.org) is a type-checker for Ruby, built by Stripe.
 Sorbet provides powerful runtime utilities to achieve things traditionally not possible with Ruby, such as interfaces, immutable structures and enums.
 This makes it a very good option when defining specifications.

 If an organization is not already using Sorbet, you probably don't want to introduce a dependency on `sorbet-runtime`, which this gem does.
 As such, this will always be a distinct implementation, separate from the official [Ruby SDK](https://github.com/open-feature/ruby-sdk).